xytovl/steam-runtime-tools/bin/launch-client.md

     network namespace, is shared between all containers that are in the same network namespace, and cannot be shared across network namespace boundaries.
+    This option is deprecated: using a bus name on the well-known D-Bus session bus is preferred.

 **--dbus-address** *ADDRESS*
 :   The same as **--socket**, but the socket is specified in the form
     of a D-Bus address.
+    This option is deprecated: using a bus name on the well-known D-Bus session bus is preferred.

 **--bus-name** *NAME*
 :   Connect to the well-known D-Bus session bus and send commands to